 University Application Materials

-In addition to the university application materials (above), applicants are required to submit a portfolio by the application deadline (9pm PST, December 4, 2018).
+In addition to the above University and departmental application requirements, applicants must submit an online portfolio by the application deadline.
 All applicants are expected to have a substantial body of work represented in their portfolio, which is the most important part of the application, and should give evidence of the applicant’s maturity, imagination and skill.
-Your portfolio should be submitted through SlideRoom, at http://stanfordart.slideroom.com.
+Your portfolio must be submitted through SlideRoom (please note your name and email address on your online graduate application must match the name and email address on your portfolio in SlideRoom.
+Otherwise, the department will not be able to identify your portfolio and/or online application).
 Please follow the instructions on how to upload your portfolio in SlideRoom (for technical assistance with this process, please email firstname.lastname@example.org).
 There is a $10 fee.
-(Note: Name on your application must match the name on your portfolio.)

-For all mediums you must include a typed list identifying works by date, medium, size, title and other information as appropriate.
+For all mediums you must include a typed list identifying works by date, medium, size, title and other information as appropriate (please include this list with your portfolio in SlideRoom).
 Also include any special viewing information on this list.

 - Still Images.
 Images should be sized at 1024 x 768 @ 72 DPI.
 Limit the total number of still images to 20.